United Kingdom of Great Britain and Ireland

+The UK, from its islands off the coast of Europe, financed the coalition that defeated France during the Napoleonic Wars, and developed its dominant Royal Navy enabling the British Empire to become the foremost world power for the next century.
+From the defeat of Napoleon to World War I, Britain was almost continuously at peace with the Great Powers.
+However, the UK did engage in extensive wars in Africa and Asia, such as the Opium Wars, to extend its empire and influence.
+The Colonial Office and India Office ruled through a small number of administrators who managed the units of the empire locally, while local institutions developed.
+British India was by far the most important overseas possession.
+In overseas policy, the central policy was free trade, which enabled British financiers and merchants to operate successfully in otherwise independent countries, as in South America.
+Beginning in earnest in the second half of the 19th century, the Imperial government granted increasing autonomy to local governments in colonies where white settlers were politically dominant, with this process resulting in Canada, Australia, New Zealand, Newfoundland and South Africa becoming self-governing dominions.
+While these remained part of the Empire, they were permitted greater management of their internal affairs, with Britain remaining responsible for their foreign and trade policies.

-The British remained non-aligned until the early 20th century when the growing naval power of the German Empire increasingly came to be seen as an existential threat to the British Empire.
+With respect to other powers, the British remained non-aligned until the 20th century when the growing naval power of the German Empire came to be seen as an existential threat to the British Empire.
 In response, London began to cooperate with Japan, France and Russia, and moved closer to the United States.
 Although not formally allied with any of these powers, by 1914 British policy had all but committed to declaring war on Germany if the latter attacked France.
-This was realized in August 1914 when Germany invaded France via Belgium, whose neutrality had been guaranteed by London.
-The ensuing First World War eventually pitted the Allied and Associated Powers including the British Empire, France, Russia, Italy and the U.S. against the Central Powers of Germany, Austria-Hungary and the Ottoman Empire.
-The deadliest conflict in human history up to that point, the war ended in an Allied victory in November 1918 but inflicted a massive cost to British manpower, materiel and treasure.
+This was realized in 1914 when Germany invaded France via Belgium, whose neutrality had been guaranteed by London.
+The ensuing First World War pitted the Allied and Associated Powers including the British Empire, France, Russia, Italy and the U.S. against the Central Powers of Germany, Austria-Hungary and the Ottoman Empire.
+The war ended in an Allied victory in 1918 but inflicted a massive cost to British manpower, materiel and treasure.